In a mental health crisis? Call or text 988.

 Strategies to motivate and engage gifted learners with ADHD

-Here are some tried-and-true tips for motivating and engaging your 2e students and children that will result in participation, motivation, and loyalty.
+Here are some tried-and-true tips for motivating and engaging your 2e students that will result in participation, motivation, and loyalty.

 Know their strengths and interests.